gemvc/stcms/src/setup/Project.md

 ## Benefits

-- ✅ Clean separation of backend, pages, templates, and frontend components
+- ✅ Clean separation of backend, templates, and frontend components
 - ✅ Easy for both PHP and React developers
 - ✅ Fast, SEO-friendly, and interactive
 - ✅ Works on most hosting (APCu/file cache)